-This is a sponsored conversation written by me on behalf of Olay.
+This is a sponsored conversation about winter skincare tips written by me on behalf of Olay.
 The opinions and text are all mine.

 Moving to Boston has its positives, but (for me at least) winter isn’t one of them.
 I left the cold weather of WI when I was 23 because winter just isn’t my thing.
 I also don’t like how harsh winter can be on my skin.
 That’s why I’m taking the Olay Winter Skin Challenge – after just one use of their Moisture Ribbons Plus moisturizing body wash – they promise your skin will be softer and more moisturized.